This Cleaning Products Super Page contains a growing list of our favorite money saving Cleaning Product Tips!

 Editors’ Note: We’ve done the baking soda and vinegar trick on our drains and it works great.
 When the kids were younger they loved seeing and hearing the hissing foam come up from the drain.

-Double Duty Vinegar
+Double Duty Vinegar for Coffee Makers

 I use vinegar to clean my coffee maker — but I get double duty out of it.
 After I run the vinegar through the coffee maker, while it is still warm, I go to each bathroom sink and pour in? cup of baking soda and then a little warm vinegar — then I let it sit.
 Afterward, I run some fresh water through the coffee maker to rinse out the vinegar, and then pour the warmed water down the drains to rinse out the baking soda and vinegar.
 Tracy Bernero – Highlands Ranch, CO

-Dilute and Save
+Dilute and Save with Cleaning Products

 When I get low on laundry detergent, I add a little bit of water, shake and use this when I wash clothes that aren’t real dirty.